libretime/libretime/docs/admin-manual/setup/upgrade.md

 #### Make a backup

-Follow [the backup guide](../backup.md) in order to make an extra backup of your installation in case of accidental data loss during the upgrade process.
+Follow [the backup guide](../backup.md) to make an extra backup of your installation in case of accidental data loss during the upgrade process.

 #### Install the new version

-Follow [the install guide](./install.md) in order to download and install the new version.
+Follow [the install guide](./install.md) to download and install the new version.

-#### Check the installation
+#### Verify

-Check that all the services are still running after the install process:
+Verify that all the services are still running after the install process:

 ```bash
 sudo systemctl status \